jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 # User interface functionality

 If you tried to click those buttons, you would realize that they don't do anything.
-Let's give this some functionaliy.
+Let's give them some functionaliy.
 Just as Phil Nash did in his guide, we will create a Channel object inside `public/app.js` that will act as a comprehensive collection of functions and variables.
 We'll add our buttons to that object and give them some event listeners, which will correspond to functions already in the object